airuitian/DataScience/README.md

 # DataScience
-This branch containt the scripts and slides of data science course.
+This branch contains the scripts and slides of data science course.

 ## Getting Started